JoniGG/JustUp-MQL-Framework/README.md

 ## New Update Expected
 No current date has been set.
 ### New Libraries to Incorporate
-- Candlestick Patterns class
+- Candlestick Patterns class (2, 3, & 4 candles patterns divided with a class or structure).
+It will include alerts, and notifications.
-- Errors Descriptions from code (metatrader app & server, and internal framework)
+- Position Management Class with hedging, grid, and multi-positions supports

 ### New Changes in current Libraries
 - No changes in process